US Supreme Court overturns landmark Roe vs Wade ruling that protected right to abortion

 On Friday, the Supreme Court upheld the Republican-backed Mississippi law that bans abortion after 15 weeks of pregnancy, Reuters reported.
 The Supreme Court has six of the nine judges backed by the Republicans.

+The ruling was passed 6-3 in the top court, which has a conservative majority.
+Three of these judges were appointed during Donald Trump’s tenure as US president.
+Trump had promised to appoint judges who would overturn Roe versus Wade, according to Reuters.

-The judges said that the Roe versus Wade decision was wrongly decided.
+The judges said that the Roe versus Wade decision had been wrongly decided.
 “The Constitution makes no reference to abortion, and no such right is implicitly protected by any constitutional provision,” the court said in the ruling.

 A draft version of the Supreme Court ruling to overturn the Roe versus Wade decision was leaked in May.
 Written by conservative Justice Samuel Alito, the document showed that a majority of justices of the Supreme Court were willing to overturn the 49-year precedent that protected a woman’s right to choose.